Account vs Contact in CRM: What's the Difference and Why It Matters

 What’s the difference between a contact and a person account?

-A contact is always linked to a business account — it represents a person within an organisation (B2B).
+A contact is always linked to a business account: it represents a person within a company (B2B).
 A person account combines contact and account fields into a single record to represent an individual consumer (B2C).
-SAP Sales Cloud V2 supports both models.
+SAP Sales Cloud V2 supports both.
 Use contacts for B2B relationships where multiple people interact with your company through one organisation.
 Use individual customer records for B2C scenarios where the person is the customer.

 Can one contact belong to multiple accounts?

 Yes.
 In SAP Sales Cloud V2, contacts can be linked to multiple accounts through relationship assignments.
-This is common for consultants, board members, or advisors who serve multiple companies.
-The key rule: never create duplicate contact records for the same person.
-Instead, use V2’s relationship model to capture the multi-company connection.
-This keeps interaction history consolidated.
+This comes up all the time with consultants, board members, or advisors who serve multiple companies.
+The rule: never create duplicate contact records for the same person.
+Use V2’s relationship model to capture the multi-company connection instead.
+Keeps interaction history consolidated and your data crisp.

 How many contacts should we track per account?

-There’s no fixed rule, but in our experience, B2B deals typically involve 6-10 stakeholders.
-Track anyone who influences the buying decision: the budget holder, the technical evaluator, the end user champion, and the executive sponsor.
-In SAP Sales Cloud V2, you can use contact roles and buying centre mapping to organise these relationships — making it clear who to engage at each stage of the sales cycle.
+No fixed rule, but in our experience B2B deals typically involve 6-10 stakeholders.
+Track anyone who influences the buying decision: the budget holder, the technical evaluator, the end-user champion, the executive sponsor.
+In SAP Sales Cloud V2, contact roles and buying centre mapping help you organise these relationships.
+Reps stop guessing who to call.

 What happens to contacts when an account is merged or closed?

-When you merge duplicate accounts in V2, associated contacts can be reassigned to the surviving account.
-When an account is closed (customer churned or was acquired), contacts should be updated but not deleted — they may become relevant again if the contact moves to a different company.
+When you merge duplicate accounts in V2, associated contacts get reassigned to the surviving account.
+When an account is closed (customer churned or got acquired), contacts should be updated but not deleted.
+They may become relevant again if the person moves to a different company.
 V2’s relationship history preserves the interaction timeline even after account status changes.
+Spot on for keeping your institutional memory intact.

 How do accounts and contacts relate to opportunities?

 Opportunities in V2 are linked to both an account (the company buying) and one or more contacts (the people involved in the deal).
-The account provides the financial context — deal size, revenue attribution.
-The contacts provide the relationship context — who’s the decision-maker, who’s blocking the deal, who’s your champion.
-Both connections are essential for accurate pipeline reporting and deal management.
+The account provides financial context: deal size, revenue attribution.
+The contacts provide relationship context: who’s the decision-maker, who’s blocking the deal, who’s your champion.
+Skip either connection and you’re flying blind.

 Solutions for Sales